danielmhchen/BlockgeeksLabHackathon.github.io/README.md

 * Has this been done before in the context of Hackathons?
 Yes, [Here's a write-up.](https://medium.com/softwareimprovementgroup/how-a-hackathon-appreciates-quality-code-bd1bdb8b3479)

-## Working with public or private repos ?
+## Working with public or private repositories ?

 * Working with public repos?
 No registration is needed.
 Just goto [BetterCodeHub.com](https://bettercodehub.com) and login [FREE] with your GitHub credentials